schlos/dashboards/README.md

 3. [Find the lines](https://github.com/plotly/dashboards/blob/master/index.html#L67) containing the text "iframe" and replace the URL with your plotly graph URL.
 Don't forget to add the ".embed" ([More about embedding plotly graphs with iframes](http://help.plot.ly/embed-graphs-in-websites/))

-4. Save index.html and double-click to open in your browser - You should see your plotly graphs in the dashboard now.
+4. Save index.html and double-click to open it in your browser.

 [Live example](https://plot.ly/python/dashboard/)